orgicus/Mindwave/README.md

 This is a fork from orgicus master branch: https://github.com/orgicus/Mindwave

-The new version includes now also blink dtection!
+The new version includes now also eye blink dtection!

 How to install the library
 ==========================